hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 Reserved hardware
 -----------------

-During the open pilot phase, the following reservations will allow you test your application on dedicated hardware.
-Each ``<ReservationName>`` targets a specific hardware on wICE:
+During the open pilot phase, you can use the following reservations to test your application on nodes which already have the new OS:

 * ``rocky9_icelake`` allows you to use up to 12 Icelake nodes
 * ``rocky9_sapphirerapids`` allows you to use up to 12 Sapphire Rapids nodes